 The remaining segment, Lightwave, develops, manufactures and markets distributed fiber optic sensing products and fiber optic communications test and control products.
-The segment now held for sale, Luna Labs, performs applied research principally in the areas of sensing and instrumentation, advanced materials and health sciences.

-Net Income Per Share
+Net Income/(Loss) Per Share

-Basic per share data is computed by dividing our net income by the weighted average number of shares outstanding during the period.
-Diluted per share data is computed by dividing net income by the weighted average shares outstanding during the period increased to include, if dilutive, the number of additional common share equivalents that would have been outstanding if potential shares of common stock had been issued using the treasury stock method.
-Diluted per share data would also include the potential common share equivalents relating to convertible securities by application of the if-converted method.
+Basic per share data is computed by dividing our net income/(loss) by the weighted average number of shares outstanding during the period.
+Diluted per share data is computed by dividing net income/(loss) by the weighted average shares outstanding during the period increased to include, if dilutive, the number of additional common share equivalents that would have been outstanding if potential shares of common stock had been issued using the treasury stock method.
+For the three months ended March 31, 2022 and 2021, all potentially dilutive securities for stock options and restricted stock unites were excluded as their impact would be anti-dilutive.